abberdeen/circuitid-csharp/docs/DeveloperAppsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new DeveloperAppsApi(Configuration.Default);
-            var developerapps = new Developerapps(); // Developerapps | The JSON object that will be posted to the REST API endpoint.
+            var developerappsCreateOrPatch = new DeveloperappsCreateOrPatch(); // DeveloperappsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetDeveloperApp200Response result = apiInstance.CreateDeveloperApp(developerapps);
+                GetDeveloperApp200Response result = apiInstance.CreateDeveloperApp(developerappsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)